 Windows maintains a list of programs that have been executed on the operating system in the Windows Registry.
-This Windows program history contains detailed information about the programs that have been launched by the active Windows user.
+The Windows program history contains detailed information about the programs that have been launched by the active Windows user.

-The information are stored in the Windows Registry under a UserAssist key which contains various information that are encrypted with the ROT-13 algorithm.
-The information stored under the UserAssist key in the Registry can become a privacy and security risk.
+The information is stored in the Windows Registry under a UserAssist key which contains various information that are encrypted using the ROT-13 algorithm.

 The program history is stored under the following Registry key: